Slayer95/aura-bot/CLI.md

 ﻿Command Line Interface
 ======================

-DISCLAIMER: A significant part of this document conveys project intent, and not necessarily the current status of the code base.
-I am just writing this up now, so I don't get lazy later.
-Proceed with caution.

-TODO(IceSandslash)

 # Overview

 [Aura][1]'s CLI provides a set of flags and parameters to configure and control the bot's behavior